Roger W. Moss Jr.

-Roger W. Moss (January 31, 1940 -- February 8, 2025) was an historian, educator, administrator and author in Philadelphia, Pennsylvania.
-Throughout a long career he has also been an aggressive and entrepreneurial advocate for the preservation and authentic restoration of historic buildings.
-For forty years Moss directed the Athenaeum of Philadelphia, a special collections library near Independence Hall, and for 25 of those years he also taught in the Graduate Program in Historic Preservation at the University of Pennsylvania.
+Roger W. Moss (January 31, 1940 – February 8, 2025) was a historian, educator, library administrator and author in Philadelphia, Pennsylvania.
+Through his long career he was an advocate for the preservation and authentic restoration of historic buildings.
+For forty years, Moss served as the executive director of the Athenæum of Philadelphia, a special collections library in Center City Philadelphia.
+Under Moss's guidance, the Athenæum developed an emphasis on architectural history.
+For 25 of those years, he taught Documentation & Archival Research in the Graduate Program in Historic Preservation at the University of Pennsylvania.

 Early years

-Roger William Moss was born and raised in Zanesville, Ohio, the only child of Roger William and Dorothy Elizabeth Martin Moss.
-He received his B.S.Ed and M.A. degrees from Ohio University.
-During the summer of 1962 he was an assistant to the director of the Peace Corps staff preparing the first team destined for the Cameroon.
-While pursuing his Master of Arts degree he was curator of rare books at Ohio University Library which resulted in his first publications.
-In 1964 Moss accepted a teaching fellowship from The University of Delaware leading to his Ph.D. with a major in early American history and a minor in American Material Culture at Winterthur Museum.
-During the summer of 1966 he studied English country houses and collections as an Attingham Trust Fellow. and during the academic year 1967-68 he was an adjunct lecturer in history for the University of Delaware and the University of Maryland extension programs.
+Moss was born and raised in Zanesville, Ohio, the only child of Roger William Moss and Dorothy Elizabeth Moss (née Martin).
+He earned his B.S.Ed and M.A. degrees at Ohio University.
+During the summer of 1962 he was an assistant to the director of the Peace Corps staff preparing the first team destined for Cameroon.
+While pursuing his Master of Arts degree he was curator of rare books at the Ohio University Library which resulted in his first scholarly publications.
+In 1964 Moss accepted a teaching fellowship at the University of Delaware, leading to his Ph.D. with a focus on early American history and American Material Culture at the Winterthur Museum.
+During the summer of 1966 he studied English country houses and collections as an Attingham Trust Fellow.
+In the subsequent academic year 1967-68, he was an adjunct lecturer in history for the University of Delaware and the University of Maryland extension programs.